Horacious7/Rock-Paper-Scissors-Network-Game/README.md

 - **Local Network Multiplayer**: Play Rock-Paper-Scissors with a friend on the same network.
 - **Graphical Interface**: A PyQt-based interface with easy-to-use buttons and score display.
 - **Score Tracking**: The game keeps track of each player's score until one decides to quit.
-- **Unique Player Names**: Players input their names upon joining, displayed in the game.

 ## Requirements